Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/2-Blockchain_Structure_slides.md

 A Blockchain **cryptographically guarantees** that a history of events has not been tampered with.
 This allows interested parties to have a **shared history**.

+Notes:

+And it allows them to know whether they have identical histories in O(1) by just comparing the tip of the chain.

 ---

 ## Hash Linked List